 Yoga and meditation, bringing together the body and the mind, are a perfect complement to a Panchakarma.

-Classes are offered in the morning and in the early evening and are held in the beautiful yoga hall overlooking the breathtakingly beautiful rice fields.
+The morning yoga classes and early evening restorative yoga and meditation classes are held in the beautiful yoga hall overlooking the rice fields.

 Rice field walks

 Our centre is surrounded by beautiful terraced rice fields in terraces with pathways for walks among them.
 Guided walks will be included in your schedule.

 There will be regular informative talks on different topics.
 You will find them on your daily schedule.

 To familiarise you with Ayurvedic cooking, regular cooking demonstrations are offered.
 We hope that they will encourage you to keep up healthy eating habits back home!

 We grow most of the plants used for the medicines in our own permaculture gardens.
 You can explore them any time at your leisure, but regular guided walks with our gardener are offered as well.
 Immerse yourself in the wonderful world of the healing plants – observe, inhale, feel and taste!